-Note that it is difficult to remove these array bounds checks without more powerful range analyses, and some further information from the user about the symbolic sizes of the input parameters.
+Note that it is difficult to remove these array bounds checking without more powerful range analyses, and some further information from the user about the symbolic sizes of the input parameters.

-However, even tighter code can be generated if the Mc2for user is willing to specialize the generated code to specific sized input parameters.
-For example, if the user was using Babai to solve a problem in telecommunications, the shape of R and y is double the number of antennas in a multiple-in multiple-out system.
+However, even tighter code can be generated if the Mc2FoR user is willing to specialize the generated code to specific sized input parameters.
+For example, if the user was using Babai algorithm to solve a problem in wireless communications, the shape of R and y is double the number of antennas in a multiple-input and multiple-output system.
 Thus, the user may wish to generate code for a specific sized problem, and then run the algorithm with different values for that size.
-If we specify that R is a 10-by-10 array and y is a 10-by-1 vector, then Mc2for generates the code found in Listing 4.
+If we specify that R is a 10-by-10 array and y is a 10-by-1 vector, then Mc2FoR generates the code found in Listing 4.
 Note that in this case the range analysis can precisely estimate all array indices and thus can safely eliminate all dynamic checks from the generated code.
 Furthermore, the generated FORTRAN can include more specific type declarations, which includes the sizes of the dimensions.